-Standing alone, these texts might seem to suggest indifference to politics and concern only with religious matters.
-That was not the case.
-Escrivá encouraged an active interest in politics and seriousness in the fulfillment of civic responsibilities.
-In sharp contrast to the clerical one-party mentality that prevailed among Catholics at the time, however, he believed that it was up to individual Catholics to make their own choices about how to implement the Church's teaching in practice.
-Even in the intensely politicized atmosphere of the early example, whether there should be a legal minimum wage and if so how much) and the moral and doctrinal teachings of the Church (for example, that workers are entitled to a living wage, and that employers have a moral obligation to pay just wages).
+Escriva often spoke and wrote about the diversity of political opinions among the members of Opus Dei as a sign of good spirit and of a healthy respect for the freedom of others.
+People who approach the question from a less theological perspective than Escriva may sometimes find it hard to reconcile his statements about the complete freedom of Opus Dei members to adopt any political position with the conspicuous absence of support from Opus Dei members for some positions that are championed by important political groups and parties.
+The solution to this apparent contradiction lies in the distinction Escriva drew between "political" questions on which Catholics may freely form their own individual opinions (for example, whether there should be a legal minimum wage and if so how much) and the moral and doctrinal teachings of the Church (for example, that workers are entitled to a living wage, and that employers have a moral obligation to pay just wages).
 He did not consider those moral and doctrinal teachings "political," even though as a sociological matter they might be hotly debated by political parties.
-If in a particular country one or more political groups supported the position that whatever wages are set by market forces are always just and that the government should never intervene in any way in labor markets, Opus Dei members would not join them in those positions.
+If in a particular country one or more political groups supported the position that whatever wages are set by market forces are always just and that the government should never intervene in any way in labor markets.
+Opus Dei members would not join them in those positions.
 Their refusal to do so would be a result, however, not of their condition as members of Opus Dei but rather of the fact that they strive to be faithful to the social doctrine of the Church.
-Escrivá would classify their decision not as political but as religious, moral or ethical.
+Escriva would classify their decision not as political but as religious, moral or ethical.

-35 J.M.
-PERO-SANZ, Isidoro Zorzano, Madrid 1996, p.
-126. 36 Ibidem, p.
-128.
+J.M.
+Pero-Sanz, Isidoro Zorzano, Madrid 1996, p.
+126.

+Idem, p.
+128

-years of the Second Republic, he scrupulously refrained from expressing his own political preferences, limiting himself to encouraging all those who sought his advice to take seriously their civic duties and to exercise their rights as citizens in ways that would make the society more Christian.
+civic responsibilities.
+In sharp contrast to the clerical one-party mentality that prevailed among Catholics at the time, however, he believed that it was up to individual Catholics to make their own choices about how to implement the Church's teaching in practice.
+Even in the intensely politicized atmosphere of the early years of the Second Republic, he scrupulously refrained from expressing his own political preferences, limiting himself to encouraging all those who sought his advice to take seriously their civic duties and to exercise their rights as citizens in ways that would make the society more Christian.